International-Data-Spaces-Association/idsa/documentation/README.md

 # Documentation
 ## Introduction
-The following content is meant to support everyone who wants to either build IDS components or implement existing open source components.
+The following content is meant to support everyone who wants to either build IDS components or implement and/or contribute to the existing open source components.
 It will link you to relevant sources and will provide guidance on your way.

 Since this documentation relies on the IDS expertise and experience of everyone involved, please feel free **to contribute to it.**